gazaskygeeks/Coding-Foundations-course/coursebook/Week 01/session-01/learning-outcomes.md

 - HTML5 & Learn about Semantic HTML.
 - Learn more HTML tags.
-- Learn about Include in HTML and the usage of it
 - knowing Table and form elements.
+- what is css and the use of it!
+- CSS Selectors
+- CSS Pseudo-class